These labs test and build on the material presented in the SWIRL lessons.

 d.
 Now do a multiple regression with all of your predictors.
 Are all the predictors you identified in 2a still important?

 a.
 Maybe we have an expectation that there’s an important threshold at 50% high school graduation rate, and wish to model this.
 Convert the high school graduation variable into a binary dummy variable, where <50% is 0 and >50% is 1.

 b.
-Perform a logistic regression, using any predictor you think might be important.
+Model your new binomial graduation variable with logistic regression, using any predictor you think might be important.

 c.
 Plot this relationship, give your plot proper labels, and include the fitted logistic regression line (which you’ll have to predict)

 a.
 Check the distribution of the population variable.
 Does it appear normal?
 What kind of model is needed for this type of data?